Canine compulsive disorder – commonly known as OCD in dogs – is an uncommon but serious behavior problem in dogs.

 In this article, I’ll help you select flower remedies to help balance the emotional extremes that accompany OCD in dogs.
 After deciding on the Bach flowers that most suit your dog’s needs, you can purchase the individual remedies locally or online and mix your own blend.
 FYI: Most flower remedy experts suggest limiting your selection to between 4 and 7 essences at a time.

-A convenient alternative to buying all the remedies individually and blending them yourself is to use Aldaron Essences’ Design Your Own formula service.
+A convenient alternative to buying all the remedies individually and blending them yourself is to use a flower essence blending service like the Custom Dosage Bottle at Flower Essence Services.
 You can order the exact blend you want and have it mixed for you and mailed to your door.
 Then, if that blend works well for your dog and you decide you’d like to buy all the remedies for the blend, you’ve already given it a test run.

 The Role of Emotion in Canine Compulsive Behavior